GigaSpaces-ProfessionalServices/gs-dev-training/README.md

-# xap-dev-training
+# gs-dev-training

-Before you start please verify that you have on your machine the following:<br>
+Before you start please verify that you have on your machine the following:

+1. `JDK` - Oracle JDK or OpenJDK, preferably version 11.
+1. `Maven`
+1. `Intellij` - this is the preferred Java IDE, although other IDEs will work.
-1. `Git`
+1. `Git` (optional)
-2. `Maven`
-3. `Intellij`

 If you don't have please install.

-Go to the location where you want xap dev content to be stored and perform the following:<br>
+Go to the location where you want lab content to be stored and perform the following:

 `git clone https://github.com/GigaSpaces-ProfessionalServices/xap-dev-training.git`

-From here forward please follow the trainer instructions.<br>
+Or:

+Download the zip frem this repository and extract it, preferably to your home directory.

-In general the course is based on hands-on (exercise labs) which you need to perform one by one according to their order. <br>
-Completing the exercises is with high importance in order to get the relevant knowledge and experience to be able to use XAP.
+In general the course is based on hands-on exercises/labs which you will need to perform one by one according to their order.
+Completing the exercises is of high importance in order to get the relevant knowledge and experience with Gigaspaces.

-## Following are the list of labs:
+## The following are the list of labs:

-* Lab1 - Introduction
-* Lab2 - XAP Overview
-* Lab3 - Grid Service Components
-* Lab4 - Application Level Components
-* Lab5 - The Bill Buddy Application
+ * Lab 00 Setup
+ * Lab 01 Intro to ui
+ * Lab 03 Intro to deployment
+ * Lab 04 Deploy Complete Example
-* Lab6 - My First XAP Application
+ * Lab 05 First GS Application
-* Lab7 - Processing Unit
+ * Lab 06 Processing Unit Intro
-* Lab8 - Space Classes and Data Model
+ * Lab 07 Spaceclass Intro
-* Lab9 - Spring Introduction
+ * Lab 08 Spring Intro
-* Lab10 - Space Access API
-* Lab11 - Advance Space Access API (Change API)
+ * Lab 09 Gigaspaces Core Api
+ * Lab 10 Additional Api
-* Lab12 - Aggregations
+ * Lab 11 Aggregations
-* Lab13 - Messaging and Event Containers
+ * Lab 12 Event Processing
-* Lab14 - Transactions
+ * Lab 13 Transactions
-* Lab15 - Task Executors
+ * Lab 14 Task Executor
-* Lab16 - Space Based Remoting
+ * Lab 15 Space Based Remoting
-* Lab17 - Persistency – Mirror Service
+ * Lab 16 Persistency
-* Lab18 - Web Applications
+ * Lab 17 Web App
-* Lab19 - zipkin

 ##### Note 1 - Maven: